Supreme Court justices to hear oral arguments in history-making phone call

 That can't be right, the Justice Department told the Supreme Court in its written briefs.

-"The addition of .com does not create a protectable mark" because it conveys only that the firm operates a commercial website, DOJ said.
+"The addition of .com does not create a protectable mark," because it conveys only that the firm operates a commercial website, the Justice Department said.
 The government said no business could get trademark protection for "Booking Company" or "Booking, Inc."

 Otherwise, the government said, the first company to register a generic name would effectively have a monopoly on the word it uses.
 Besides, it said, under the internet's rules, only one entity has the right to use a particular name at a given time.
 Giving copyright protection to "generic.com" would bestow a double advantage.

-Dozens of other firms, including cars.com, Homes.com, and Debt.com, say the federal government's approach is out of date.
+Dozens of other companies, including Cars.com, Homes.com and Debt.com, say the federal government's approach is out of date.

 The Electronic Frontier Foundation, a group that has long fought government restrictions on the internet, urged the court to rule against Booking.com.
-Allowing trademark protection for such terms "would create new litigation risks for small businesses that can ill-afford them."
-It urged the justices to "protect the internet’s ability to sustain unprecedented levels of communication, creativity, and commerce."
+Allowing trademark protection for such terms "would create new litigation risks for small businesses that can ill-afford them," it said, urging the justices to "protect the internet's ability to sustain unprecedented levels of communication, creativity, and commerce."

 The court will likely decide the case by the end of June.